JCorcelli/Chaos-Contract-2019/README.md

 # Chaos-Contract-2019
 I still believe Virtual Reality can be achieved

+# end-user pitch

+it succeeds at imitating a camera, human memory, writing on paper, etc.

+it succeeds at imitating watching a video, trying to remember, and reading from paper (respectively).

+characters will do and imitate what a player expects them to, from script, to play a role in their fantasy

+# The technical details are many

 The program I wrote can significantly improve a flexibility of written
 	dialogue
 	polling character action